If I've got data on a system telling me X, and I've got people telling me Y, I will go with X. Y will always be someone’s gut feel.

 Every company is data intensive.
 Take those in the Health, Beauty and Wellness industry, where they rely on efficient manufacturing and distribution processes, often from third-party suppliers, to deliver for their customers.
 This means lots and lots of data.

-The common perception with data is: it's how you use it that counts, but I disagree.
-It's not how you use it, it's whether you are able to use it effectively that counts.
+The common perception with data is that it's how you use it that counts, but I disagree.
+It's not how you use it; it's whether you are able to use it effectively that's truly important.
 Let me explain.

 If you move to an ERP or business system that integrates data from all your business areas into a single central data repository, which is coupled with smart reporting and analysis tools, then you can use your data.

-With the right system you don't need to go and compile data from different systems and waste your time doing basic reports with Excel.
-The system tells you what you should be acting on, if it’s configured correctly.
-For example, if inventory levels are low it should tell you to order stock; so you don’t have to rely anymore on manual stock checks or risk a stock-out.
+With the right system, you don't need to go and compile data from different systems and waste your time doing basic reports with Excel.
+If it's configured correctly, the system tells you what you should be acting on.'
+For example, if inventory levels are low it should tell you to order stock - so you no longer 'have to rely on manual stock checks or risk a stock-out.

-It will also allow inputs to and from your suppliers and partners, so your purchase orders can go direct to the right vendors.
-In return, their systems can update on the order progress, or what stage they are at in the manufacturing process.
+The right system will also allow inputs to and from your suppliers and partners, so your purchase orders can go direct to the right vendors.
+In return, their systems can update on the order progress, or what stage they're at in the manufacturing process.

 I've seen a lot of companies hit the point on their growth curve where they realise that spreadsheets and a mix of isolated small business systems just aren't going to cut it.
 They've got too many data sources that don't work together, and no way to effectively combine them to help with intelligent decision making.

-To achieve these things many finance teams have got to dump data into Excel, manipulate it, and produce what they need.
-They take static data from multiple sources and spend time working on it, to produce a report or whatever.
-This is slow and by the time the report is ready the information is already out of date and difficult to analyse.
+To achieve these things, many finance teams have to dump data into Excel and manipulate it to produce what they need.
+They take static data from multiple sources and spend time working on it, to produce a report or whatever is needed.
+This is slow.
+And by the time the report is ready, the information is already out of date and difficult to analyse.

 As you expand, can you support multi-book accounting with the click of a button?
-As you add entities can you turn them on with 100% confidence that they are localised to meet all the local regulations and standards?
+As you add entities, can you turn them on with 100% confidence that they can meet all the local regulations and standards?

-A lot of companies simply don't have visibility into their supply chain, or they have to jump between multiple systems and dump data into spreadsheets to get a supply chain snapshot, or to look at their distribution planning for example.
+A lot of companies simply don't have visibility into their supply chain.
+They have to jump between multiple systems and dump data into spreadsheets to get a supply chain snapshot, or to look at their distribution planning, for example.

-At the minimum you're going to need real-time data insights into stock levels from a central data record.
-For example, you have product X, you need to see on the same single record what sales happened on product X and what is the projected demand, so you can make decisions.
+At a minimum, you're going to need real-time data insights into stock levels from a central data record.
+For example, you have product X. You need to see on the same single record what sales happened on product X and the projected demand, so you can make decisions.
 This eliminates the need to jump between different systems to find information.

 Unique to NetSuite is their SuiteSuccess deployment methodology.
-With SuiteSucess licenses you get a huge amount of valuable functionality straight out-of-the-box.
-How NetSuite do this is really smart, using the data they have collected from 40,000+ customers around the world to determine what is leading-practice for businesses in practically every industry.
+With SuiteSuccess licenses, you get a huge amount of valuable functionality straight out-of-the-box.
+How NetSuite do this is really smart.
+They use the data they’ve collected from 40,000+ customers around the world to determine what is leading practice for businesses in practically every industry.

-The Fusion5 team have put together a great eBook that looks more closely at how Health, Beauty and Wellness companies can unleash the power of data with a modern business system – you can download it here.
+The Fusion5 team have put together a great eBook that looks more closely at how Health, Beauty and Wellness companies can unleash the power of data with a modern business system.
+Download the eBook below.

 About Dirk Vorster

-As a NetSuite team leader at Fusion5 I work with dozens of companies every year, helping them platform their business on an ERP system that ensures they can use their data to do business better.
+As a NetSuite team leader at Fusion5, Dirk works with dozens of companies every year, helping them platform their business on an ERP system that ensures they can use their data to do business better.
 Dirk has more than 12 years experience working with ERP systems in both South Africa and Australia.
-He is currently the NetSuite Team Lead for Fusion5 Australia, based in Perth.
+He is currently the NetSuite Team Lead for Fusion5 Australia and is based in Perth.